 Understand guest roles in Slack

-Guest roles let you work with people — like contractors, interns, or clients — that only have limited access to your company's Slack workspace.
-Guests are only available on Slack's paid plans.
+Guest roles let you work with people that only have limited access to your company's Slack workspace – such as contractors, interns or clients.
+Guests are only available on Slack’s paid subscriptions.

 Guests vs. Slack Connect

 Inviting guests to your workspace means that your company is responsible for paying for their account.
 Guest accounts are useful if you’re working with an external contractor who doesn’t have their own workspace, or if you need to be able to add and remove them from specific channels in your workspace.

 If the person that you want to add also uses Slack at their company, try using Slack Connect instead to collaborate together from your separate workspaces.